telerik/justmock-docs/advanced-usage/silverlight-mocking.md

 As JustMock comes in two versions ([Commercial vs Free Version]({%slug justmock/getting-started/commercial-vs-free-version%})), there are also number of possible ways to apply mocking inside/to your Silverlight tests/assemblies:

+> Since R3 2018 Silverlight is in maintanance mode meaning that it wont be included in the newer versions and if needed only critical problems will be fixed.
+Please submit a support ticket in our [support ticketing system](https://www.telerik.com/account/support-tickets) if you have any questions.

 ## Mocking without Profiler inside Silverlight Projects

 This approach is possible with both the free and commercial versions of JustMock.